AntonShaikov/AntonShaikov/README.md

 - 👋 Hi, I’m @AntonShaikov
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning Data Science ML
+- 🌱 I’m currently learning Data Science ML / Analytics
 - 💞️ I’m looking to collaborate on intern
-- 📫 How to reach me shanton95@gmail.com, +79998023827
+- 📫 How to reach me shanton95@gmail.com, +7(999)8023827

 <!---
 AntonShaikov/AntonShaikov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.